When did you grow up?

 However, I never understood that funky pink beenie MushMouth always wore on his head.

 Cavey had it made!
-Lived through the Ice Age, the black plaque, 10,000 years and ended up with three hot chicks.
+He lived through the Ice Age, the black plaque, Prohibition and the Ford Edsel, to end up with three hot chicks.
 The Geico Cavemen have nothing on him.
 Captain Caveman was awesome.
 There was no mystery he and the Teen Angels couldn’t solve.
 Little did I know 20 years later I would have a kid that was very much like Cavey.
 Super smart and hyper as a super charged atom.

 Is there anyone on Earth who doesn’t know about “The Flintstones” and “The Jetsons”?
 These two wacky cracky families were the first introduction to Yin Yang for kids of our generation.
 You started out with Fred & Wilma in the stone age and it was directly followed by George and Jane in the space age.
 And it stayed that way for decades.
 I never remember them playing the other way around.